 It looks like we got what we asked for: last night Der Spiegel released all 40+ minutes of their interview.
 And, turns out, Morrissey said what they said he did: that Kevin Spacey had been "unnecessarily attacked" following an accusation from actor Anthony Rapp that Spacey assaulted him when he was 14 and Spacey was 26.
 He states, "you have to assume that the boy had an inkling of what might possibly happen," and that sometimes people say that they have been sexually assaulted because they go along with incidents while they are occurring, but that "when it's happened they find that they're either embarrassed or they didn't really like it, so then they reverse it."

-From 24 minutes on, you can hear Morrissey speak on the Spacey and Weinstein allegations here.
+From the 24 minute mark, you can hear Morrissey speak on the Spacey and Weinstein allegations here.
 Hopefully now he'll shut up.

 Follow Noisey on Twitter.